excellalabs/javascript-project-guidelines/expeditions/EXPEDITIONS.md

 To add the outcome of your own eXpedition, please do the following:
 - make a new branch
-- create a seperate ".md" file in this directory to record your findings (using this template)
+- create a seperate ".md" file in this directory to record your findings (using the format found in <a href="https://github.com/mattcfilbert/javascript-project-guidelines/blob/patch-1/expeditions/template.md">this template</a>)
 - link to it in this file using the established format for your link / info in the table of contents below:
 - celebrate your contribution~ (you have bettered the Excella dev community and looked great doing it :) )